PedroGaya/hellblazers/srd-player.md

 After a small period of excess usage of cyberware, the user enters the first stage of the crash out, with intense headaches, anxiety, dilated pupils and other symptoms of withdrawal.

-24h after the beginning of the first stage, one of six things may happen:
+24h after the first stage, the user enters the second stage, where one of six things may happen:

 - The user goes **catatonic**, entering a vegetative-like stupor.
 - The user goes **psycho**, losing control of the self for sporadic periods.
 - The user **gets fried** in intense pain, permanently damaging cyberware.
 - The user experiences **gradual organ failure**, leading to death.
 - The user **slowly develops an incurable neurodegenerative disease**.
-- The crash **recedes**, with seemingly increased cyberware capacity.
+- The crash **recedes**.

 An ongoing crash can be stopped with intense care, re-introduction of neurodrugs and rehab if necessary.
+If you manage to survive a crash-out, you gain a bonus cyberware slot, as well as a new **scar**.

 # Damage